-Prior to joining Labaton Sucharow, Michael was a federal prosecutor in the United States Attorney’s Office for the Eastern District of New York, where he served as the Deputy Chief of the Office’s General Crimes Section.
-Michael also served in the Office’s National Security and Cybercrimes Section.
-During his time as lead prosecutor, Michael investigated and prosecuted complex and high-profile white collar, national security, and cybercrime offenses.
-He also served as an Assistant District Attorney for the Nassau County District Attorney’s Office, where he handled complex state criminal offenses and served in the Office’s Homicide Unit.
+Prior to joining Labaton Sucharow, Michael served as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Eastern District of New York, where he was the Deputy Chief of the Office’s General Crimes Section.
+During his time as a federal prosecutor, Michael also served in the Office’s National Security and Cybercrimes Section.
+Prior to this, he served as an Assistant District Attorney for the Nassau County District Attorney’s Office, where he handled complex state criminal offenses and served in the Office’s Homicide Unit.

-Michael has extensive trial experience both from his days as a prosecutor in New York City for the United States Department of Justice and during his six years as an Assistant District Attorney.
-He served as trial counsel in more than 35 matters, many of which related to violent crime, white collar and terrorism related offenses.
+Michael has extensive trial experience both from his days as a prosecutor in New York City for the U.S. Department of Justice and as a Nassau County Assistant District Attorney.
+Michael served as trial counsel in more than 35 matters, many of which related to violent crime, white-collar, and terrorism-related offenses.
 He played a pivotal role in United States v.
 Abid Naseer, where he prosecuted and convicted an al-Qaeda operative who conspired to carry out attacks in the United States and Europe.
 Michael also led the investigation in United States v.
-Marcos Alonso Zea, a case in which he successfully prosecuted a citizen for attempting to join a terrorist organization in the Arabian Peninsula and for providing material support intended for planned attacks.
+Marcos Alonso Zea, a case in which he successfully prosecuted a citizen for attempting to join a terrorist organization in the Arabian Peninsula and for providing material support for planned attacks.

 2005, New York

 2019, Seventh Circuit